Mpox vaccination clinical resources: Managing vaccine administration errors or deviations

 This guidance document is for health care providers.
 It offers an approach to managing the Imvamune vaccine that is administered in a manner that differs from the recommendations of the manufacturer as authorized by Health Canada and/or the National Advisory Committee on Immunization (NACI).
 These are referred to as vaccine administration errors or deviations.
 This document builds on guidance developed by:

-We also received input from the Canadian Immunization Committee and NACI.
+Input was also received from the Canadian Immunization Committee and NACI Secretariat.

 There is limited evidence to guide the management of these situations.
 This document provides guidance only.
 Note that provincial and territorial protocols may differ from this guidance document.
 Clinical judgment is necessary for making appropriate decisions regarding vaccine administration errors and deviations and may result in management decisions that differ from those outlined in this guidance.